paaritoshsujit/Tweet-profanity-AffinityAnswers/README.md

 profanity_count -> it is a set of values which denotes the number of profanities found in each sentence. profanity_degree -> based on the number of profanities found, we assign a fuzzy linguistic value along with its hedge to depict how profane the sentence is.

+The program can be further expanded to count for different word formations of the same racial slurs (which would bring us to stemming, lemmatization etc.).